OFFICE OF AVIATION

 If I register my aircraft with the FAA, do I still need to register it in Iowa?

 Registering your aircraft with the FAA does not meet your obligation to register it in Iowa.

 Do I have to pay use tax on my aircraft?

-When an aircraft is traded-in on another aircraft, whether new or used, tax is due only on the difference between the purchase price and the trade-in allowance.
+When an aircraft is traded in for another aircraft, whether new or used, tax is due only on the difference between the purchase price and the trade-in allowance.
 It does not matter whether the transaction is between individuals or with a dealer, but a sales agreement must be supplied documenting details of the trade between the two parties.
 Brokered and third-party transactions are not eligible for use tax exemption.

 Who is exempt from registration requirements?

 - Aircraft owned by an Iowa resident that is continually located and operated beyond the boundaries of the state.

 - Aircraft owned by a government entity.

 - Aircraft that is lighter than air and not engine driven (i.e., hot air balloon).